 You might be surprised to learn that work injuries are far more common than you previously thought.
 It is not unusual for people working in any industry to get injured on-the-job.
 Thankfully, the state of Minnesota requires the vast majority of employers to protect their employees.
 Most employers are obligated to carry workers’ compensation insurance policies that provide specific benefits to work injury victims.

 However, getting your Minneapolis workers’ compensation claim approved will likely be challenging.
 Insurance companies lose money by paying out on claims, and you can expect them to try to get out of paying you the benefits that you deserve.
-For this reason, you may need a dedicated Minneapolis workers’ compensation lawyer at Kemmitt, Stanford & Kramer to help.
+For this reason, you may need a dedicated Minneapolis workers’ compensation lawyer at Kemmitt, Sanford & Kramer to help.
 Find out how we could assist you in getting your workers’ comp claim approved when you schedule your free consultation.

 Choosing the right attorney for help with your Minneapolis workers’ compensation claim can be difficult.
 Here are a few reasons why Kemmitt, Sanford & Kramer could be the right one for your claim: